juhoinkinen/Annif-wiki/Backend:-Maui.md

 limit=1000
 ```

-The parameters specific to Maui are `endpoint` and `tagger`. `endpoint` is the base URL where the Maui Server REST API can be accessed. `tagger` is an identifier for the tagger (combination of configuration, vocabulary and trained model) within Maui Service, very similar to a project within Annif.
+The parameters specific to Maui are `endpoint` and `tagger`. `endpoint` is the base URL where the Maui Server REST API can be accessed. `tagger` is an identifier for the tagger (combination of configuration, vocabulary and trained model) within Maui Server, very similar to a project within Annif.
 You can use the Annif project ID as the tagger ID.

 ## Usage